Free digital copy

-Frozen food wasn’t a side-show success of the pandemic – it was the main event.
-The latest figures from Kantar and the British Frozen Food Federation (BFFF) revealed that frozen food was the star performer of grocery retail over 2020, outperforming every other food category in terms of value and volume percentage growth.
+Frozen meals weren’t a side-show success of the pandemic – they were the main event.
+The latest figures from Kantar and the British Frozen Food Federation (BFFF) revealed that frozen products were the star performers of grocery retail over 2020, outperforming fresh produce and every other food category in terms of value and volume percentage growth.

 This means that high-quality options are beating the competition.
 Indeed, from his conversations with retailers, Richard knows that premium ranges are selling very well, showing that people want quality with their convenience.
 Frozen fish and seafood, which is particularly geared to the high-end side of the market, has proved popular, with products like frozen lobster, king prawns and even monkfish stealing the spotlight.

 “Premium frozen foods offer consumers a small ‘permissible’ indulgence that they can enjoy without breaking the bank,” Matt explains.
 “In a time when restaurants are closed and old routines are disrupted, it also means that consumers can take a night off from cooking and treat themselves to a restaurant-style meal, accompaniment or sweet treat.”
 Fieldfare, which has unveiled a brand new look in order to boost engagement with shoppers, has had success attracting new customers with its award-winning Coquilles St Jacques, bake-at-home pastries and creamy potato gratin, but the brand’s unique scoop-your-own offer brings a fresh take to the frozen sector.